paiyakdev/tour-de-core-gutenberg/readme.txt

 == Changelog ==

+= 0.1.3 =
+* Skipped to version 0.1.3 to match the version number with the video series order
+* Created a TdC Team Members block that pulls a list of posts from a custom post type, along with some custom fields
+* Created a TdC Team Member Info block that serves as a (ACF) meta box replacement

 = 0.1.1 =
 * Created a TdC Base Component(to handle auto-binding of methods)
 * Created a Recent Posts Component that pulls from the REST API